Baizhik/Performance-evaluation-of-GPU-based-parallel-sorting-algorithms-Project-Management-/README.md

 Step 5: Open the Project in VS Code

-From the same command prompt, open the project in Visual Studio Code.
+From the same command prompt, open the project folder in Visual Studio Code.

 • Open the project in VS Code